 - It ensures participants have a voice in the training.

 - It focuses on real-world applicability.

 - Ensuring material is covered within the time frame.
-Spending significant time hearing from students can make the training significantly longer and risks not finishing in time.
+Spending significant time hearing from participants can make the training significantly longer and risks not finishing in time.

 - Mediating between participants’ training goals.
-Focusing on applicability of the training to narrowly on more vocal students’ needs may alienate participants with different concerns.
+Focusing on applicability of the training too narrowly on more vocal participants’ needs may alienate participants with different concerns.

 - Trainers should ensure the training environment is a safe space for all participants to bring their issues and concerns to the table.
-This means setting ground rules, introductions and ice breaking activities.
+This means setting ground rules and using introductions and ice breaking activities.
 Most importantly, one cannot let a few participants dominate the training.

 - Methods should be geared towards participants working through problems or challenges together.
 They should be highly interactive.
 Participants would benefit from role plays and case studies that reflect real-life scenarios.

 - Trainers should be prepared to give participants choices at times on what type of activity would benefit them the most and what subject matter to prioritise.